bucknercd/circle/README.txt

     From the desktop, right-click My Computer and click Properties.
     In the System Properties window, click on the Advanced tab In the Advanced section, click the Environment Variables button.
-    Finally, in the Environment Variables window (as shown below), highlight the Path variable in the Systems Variable section and click the Edit button.
+    Finally, in the Environment Variables window, highlight the Path variable in the Systems Variable section and click the Edit button.
     Add the python path to the existing path. i.e.  C:\Python27 Each different directory is separated with a semicolon as shown below.